hughhan1/rtest/CONTRIBUTING.rst

 Overview
 ~~~~~~~~

-Rustic uses automated semantic versioning with ``python-semantic-release``.
+rtest uses automated semantic versioning with ``python-semantic-release``.
 Releases are triggered by conventional commits and published automatically to PyPI.

 Setup Requirements
 ~~~~~~~~~~~~~~~~~~